 Personnel with pets should arrange to board their pets with kennels, if possible.
 Otherwise, they should bring their pets, in their cage/kennel, with them when they report to the shelter.
 Pets are not allowed in the hurricane shelters nor are they allowed to remain in base housing during a sheltering event.
-However, caged pets can be stored in the designated pet shelter, Bldg.
-A-931, on board Boca Chica during the hurricane.
+However, caged pets can be stored in the designated pet shelter during the hurricane.

 Personnel shall check-in with the Shelter Officer immediately upon entering the shelter.
 The Shelter Officers are the Commanding Officer’s representatives and their orders shall be followed.
 No one is allowed to leave the shelter for any reason without the permission of the Shelter Officer.